gchq/sleeper/docs/usage/tables.md

 ## Add/edit a table

 Scripts can be used to add, rename and delete tables in a Sleeper instance.
+Work has begun on a REST API to interact with a Sleeper instance, currently only add table is supported.
+See '### Add table' below for more details.

 If using the scripts, creating a new table will consist of the following steps:

 1. Use the `addTable.sh` script to create the table.
 2. Use the `sendToIngestBatcher.sh` script to send your data to the ingest batcher to be added to the table.